Rust memory allocation

 - Size Requirement: Any size

-- Deallocation: dealloc
+- Deallocation: dealloc with Layout

 Recommended Practice:

-Default Choice: Use Rust's standard allocator (
+- Default Choice: Use Rust's standard allocator ( - Vec,- Box, etc.) where possible